syncfusion-content/fileformat-docs/File-Formats/XlsIO/Assemblies-Required.md

 ## Converting Excel Chart to Image

-The following assemblies are to be referred in addition to the above mentioned assemblies for converting charts present in the Excel document into PDF/Image.
+For converting an Excel Chart to image, the following assemblies need to be referenced in your application.
 <table>
 <tr>
 <th>